runpod/docs/docs/cli/install-runpodctl.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 runpodctl is an [open-source command-line interface (CLI)](https://github.com/runpod/runpodctl).
 You can use runpodctl to work with Pods and RunPod projects.
+It's the easiest way to develop a serverless AI endpoint.

 When you create a Pod, it comes with runpodctl installed and configured with a Pod-scoped API key.
 You can also run runpodctl locally.